 Watch Now: Why Do Some Puppies Eat Poop?

-Why Puppies Eat Poop
+Why Do Puppies Eat Poop?

 - This is normal behavior for mom-dogs that must clean up after their babies, and some of the pups may end up mimicking this behavior.

-- The cat’s litter box may as well be a puppy snack bar.
+- The cat’s litter box may as well be a puppy snack bar!
 Cat food contains more protein than dog food, and as a result, feline waste tastes good to dogs.
-The nasty habit is not only unsanitary, it puts kitty's tail in a twist to have a dog messing with her toilet.
-Cats pestered in their bathroom look for another place to “go,” such as behind the sofa.
+Not only is this unsanitary, but it also puts kitty's tail in a twist to have a dog messing with its personal toilet.
+Cats pestered in their bathroom will often look for another place to “go,” such as behind the sofa.

-10 Tips to Stop Poop Eating
+How to Stop Poop Eating

 - Place the litter box on a table or counter out of doggy reach.
 If the cat doesn’t object, a covered litter box might deter the dog but allow the cat access and privacy.